C. S. Lewis

 - "A Visit from C. S. Lewis" is now available to offer the voice of the most highly acclaimed and popular Christian writer of the twentieth century to your place of worship, campus, library, or organization.

-- In 70-75 minutes, Lewis tells the story of his conversion to Christianity and goes on to address such topics as pain and suffering, pride, free will, love, grief, anxiety, and prayer.
+- In 70-75 minutes (or 40 minutes, if the venue desires a shorter program), Lewis tells the story of his conversion to Christianity and goes on to address such topics as pain and suffering, pride, free will, love, grief, anxiety, and prayer.

 - The rest of the script weaves together passages from twelve more of Lewis' nonfiction writings, illustrating to some degree the vast array of theological issues and aspects of the Christian life that he addressed in his nonfiction.